American Curl at a glance

 Shulasmith and two of her kittens were exhibited at a CFA cat show held at Palm Springs in California, in 1983 and proved to be a big hit.
 In 1985 TICA formally recognised this new breed and CFA accepted them in 1986.

 The gene responsible for the curled back ears (Cu) is dominant, which means that only one copy of the gene is needed for the offspring to inherit the trait.
-There are no known side effects of this gene and cats with curled ears can be mated with one another.
+There are no known side effects of this gene.
 American Curl cats can still produce straight eared offspring which are known as “American Curl Straight Ear”.

 The head is a modified wedge shape and is longer than it is wide.
 The ears curl out and back, exposing hairy tufts.
 They feel somewhat less flexible than other cat ears.
 The nose is straight, chin strong and have large, walnut-shaped eyes and prominent whisker pads.

-The American Curl is a people loving cat that is inquisitive, intelligent and likes to be involved in everything you are doing.
-They are not especially talkative or quiet.
+The American Curl is inquisitive, intelligent and loving.
+They like to be a part of everything you are doing.

-They get on well with children and other pets.
-They make an exceptional family pet.
+This is a breed which gets on well with children and other pets and makes an exceptional family pet.

-The gene pool for the American Curl is large and no health conditions are known.
-Due to the fact they are more rigid than in other breeds, special care must be taken when handling the ears.
+The gene pool for the American Curl is large, and there are no health concerns with this breed.
+Their ears are more rigid than in other breeds, and caregivers must take care when handling them.